10 Reasons To Visit Iceland In May

 Note: Iceland is still windy all year, so it’s unavoidable.

-Thanks to the pleasant weather, it’s easy to go on your road trip.
+The pleasant weather makes it easy to go on your road trip.
 Some roads may be closed in the winter due to the weather, so it’s not safe to go.
-We didn’t have any difficulty exploring the Ring Road or driving to Vik in the South.
+We had no difficulty exploring the Ring Road or driving to Vik in the South.

 6. Nature is blooming

 From May, nature starts to wake up.
-Although most flowers are bloom from June to August, you can already spot some of them in May.
+Although most flowers bloom from June to August, you can spot some in May.